 Government bans use of CCTV 'spy cars' for on-street parking

-- Department for Communities and Local Government, Department for Transport, The Rt Hon Patrick McLoughlin MP, and The Rt Hon Sir Eric Pickles MP
+- Department for Communities and Local Government, Department for Transport, The Rt Hon Patrick McLoughlin, and The Rt Hon Sir Eric Pickles

 - Part of:

 - Local transport, Council Tax reform, and Local council transparency and accountability

 This was published under the 2010 to 2015 Conservative and Liberal Democrat coalition government

 Use of closed circuit television spy cars on their own to enforce on-street parking made illegal.

 In a victory for drivers and shoppers, the government will make it illegal to use closed circuit television (CCTV) ‘spy cars’ alone to enforce on-street parking ending the plague of parking tickets by post, Communities Secretary Eric Pickles and Transport Secretary Patrick McLoughlin announced today (21 June 2014).

 The announcement is one of a range of measures that will give hard working people and local shops a fairer deal by reining-in over-zealous parking enforcement practices, which often force people to shop in out-of-town centres or online.